mongodb/terraform-provider-mongodbatlas/website/docs/d/clusters.html.markdown

     Describe all Clusters in Project.
 ---

-# mongodb_atlas_clusters
+# mongodbatlas_clusters

-`mongodb_atlas_cluster` describes all Clusters by the provided project_id.
+`mongodbatlas_cluster` describes all Clusters by the provided project_id.
 The data source requires your Project ID.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.